 Adjoining the Brickell area and Downtown Miami are also international financial centers.

 7. Bayside Marketplace

 Address: 401 Biscayne Blvd, Miami, FL 33132, USA

 Located in the heart of Downtown Miami, the bayside marketplace allows you to experience the best of Miami with delicious international cuisine, live music, and fine shops.
 The two-level, open-air center overlooking Miami’s waterfront is home to more than 150 national and unique retailers and tourist shops.

-Overlooking the yacht-filled marina, the Biscayne Boulevard is the place to enjoy live exotic musical performances along with various specialty food shops of international cuisine.
-The Bayside also offers many things in Miami like refreshing Miami River tours, gambling cruises, fishing, and party charters.
+Overlooking the yacht-filled marina, the Biscayne Boulevard is the place to enjoy live exotic musical performances and various specialty food shops of international cuisine.
+The Bayside also offers many things in Miami, like refreshing Miami River tours, gambling cruises, fishing, and party charters.

 A walking distance from the bayside marketplace, the park offers several fun activities.
 The electronically controlled pepper fountain, World War 2 Veteran’s Memorial, the Centennial Time Capsule, and various sculptures are a must-see in Bayfront Park.

 Address: 600 Biscayne Blvd, Miami, FL 33132, United States

 This Mediterranean-style tower has been remarked with immense historical timelines.
 It has played many roles, like being the headquarters for Miami’s first newspaper, an immigration processing center for Cuban refugees, and recently as a museum for creativity and artistry.